 On 27th June 1919 an Especial Grand Lodge was held at the Royal Albert Hall to celebrate the peace.
 A message was read from the Grand Master, the Duke of Connaught,

-to create a perpetual memorial of its [i.e. freemasonry's] gratitude to Almighty God…[to] render fitting honour to the many brethren who fell during the War.
+to create a perpetual memorial of its [freemasonry's]... to render fitting honour to the many brethren who fell during the War.
 I desire that the question of the memorial be taken into early consideration…The great and continued growth of freemasonry amongst us demands a central home; and I wish it to be considered whether the question of erecting that home in this metropolis of the Empire, dedicated to the Most High, … would not be the most fitting memorial.

 A design by H V Ashley and F Winton Newman was chosen and building work began in 1927.
 The new Peace Memorial Building was dedicated on 19th July 1933.
 The theme of the memorial window in the vestibule area outside the Grand Temple was the attainment of peace through sacrifice.
 Its main feature was the figure of peace holding a model of the Tower façade of the building itself.
 In the lower panels were shown fighting men from ancient and modern times, civilians and pilgrims ascending a winding staircase towards the Angel of Peace.